mohamedyd/awesome_resources/README.md

 * [Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin](https://www.amazon.de/-/en/Robert-Martin/dp/0132350882): The book emphasizes the importance of writing code that is easy to read, understand, and modify, and provides practical guidelines and best practices for achieving this goal.
 The book covers topics such as naming, functions, comments, formatting, error handling, testing, and refactoring, as well as higher-level concepts such as software design and architecture.

 * [Software Engineering for Data Scientists](https://www.manning.com/books/software-engineering-for-data-scientists): The book covers topics such as project planning, version control, testing, documentation, and collaboration, as well as specific tools and techniques for data analysis and modeling.

+* [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook): This repository contains the entire Python Data Science Handbook, in the form of (free!)
+Jupyter notebooks.
+The book introduces the core libraries essential for working with data in Python: particularly IPython, NumPy, Pandas, Matplotlib, Scikit-Learn, and related packages.

 ## Language-related Repos